Backend-Interview-Questions/JavaScript-Interview-Question/Pritesh Sir Cheat Sheet.md

 **Ans.
 JavaScript is a synchronous, blocking, single-threaded language.
 That just means that only one operation can be in progress at a time.
 But it can be asynchronous in some specific tasks.
 The word asynchronous means not occurring at the same time.
 Typically, executing things in sequence works well.
 But you may sometimes need to fetch data from the server or execute a function with a delay, something you do not anticipate occurring NOW.
 So, you want the code to execute asynchronously.
 We can classify most asynchronous JavaScript operations with two primary triggers: Browser API/Web API events or functions: These include methods like setTimeout, or event handlers like click, mouse over, scroll, and many more.
 Promises: A unique JavaScript object that allows us to perform asynchronous operations.**

 ### Q.6 How to create simple server [Hello World]
-Create NodeJS Application: Initialize the NodeJS application using the following command:
+Create NodeJS Application: Initialize the NodeJS application using the following command, it will create package.json files to intall dependencies
 ```js
 npm init
 ```